oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 Currently per the design, the difference is in the way that the data is would be exposed/restored.
 Backup - the disks snapshot for backup should be exposed on some host so it could be mounted and backed up through the needed HostApp with the backup software.
 Restore - an abillity to restore the data to an ovirt disk should be introduced.

-### File level backup/restore
+### File-Level Backup and Restoration

-File level restore/backed is essentially the same as the described VM backup/restore flows - as soon as the data is accessible by the backup provider the needed files can be backed up/restored.
+File level backup and restoration is essentially the same as the described virtual machine backup and restoration flows - as soon as the data is accessible by the backup provider, the required files can be backed up or restored.

 ### LAN Free backup